Bombing of Naco: Aftermath

 The United States Army was slow in responding to the situation, having closed all military posts in Arizona the same year, with the exception of Fort Huachuca.
 Fort Huachuca, which is relatively close to Naco, sent two companies of Buffalo Soldiers to occupy Naco, Arizona, and prevent the fighting from spreading into American territory.
 The commander of the detachment positioned his men along the border and had them prepare to attack at a moment's notice while he crossed the border and demanded that the rebel commanders stop dropping bombs on the Arizona side.
 By this time, however, the rebels were already defeated, and so the Buffalo Soldiers never had to engage.
 A squadron of eighteen warplanes was also dispatched from somewhere in Texas to shoot down any plane violating American airspace, but it never went into action either, and was withdrawn sometime later without incident.

 Murphy never faced charges for his bombing of Naco, Arizona, which became the first aerial bombardment of the continental United States by a foreign power in American history.
 According to local rumor, the rebel commander, General Escobar, kept a plane loaded with gold near the border so he could escape if the revolution collapsed.
 When it did, Escobar flew into Arizona, where he asked for and received asylum from the local authorities.
 The rebellion officially came to an end not long after the incident in Naco.

 Popular culture

-"The Bombing of Naco" is an folk song written by Dolan Ellis and is found on his album Tall Tales, Lost Trails & Heroes.
+"The Bombing of Naco" is a folk song written by Dolan Ellis and is found on his album Tall Tales, Lost Trails & Heroes.